noraalqassim/Exploring-Global-Library-Data-with-Tableau/README.md

 ## Project Overview

-The dataset used in this project is titled **"Global Library Data.xlsx"**, which contains information about libraries across various world regions.
+The dataset used in this project is titled **`Global Library Data.xlsx`**, which contains information about libraries across various world regions.

 ### Step 1: Data Connection & Exploration